 - Services of Caribtours’ appointed local representatives in all countries except the Maldives, The Grenadines, St Barth's, and Europe.

-- Mandatory hotel taxes and service charges (excluding local levies in Barbados, Antigua, Saint Lucia, The Grenadines, Greece, Cyprus, Spain Abu Dhabi and Dubai – which all must be paid locally)
+- Mandatory hotel taxes and service charges (excluding local levies and tourism taxes in Barbados, Antigua, Saint Lucia, The Grenadines, Greece, Cyprus, Spain, Abu Dhabi and Dubai – which all must be paid locally)

 - Airport taxes and charges